NYC to require vaccination for indoor activities, mayor says

 NYC to require vaccination for indoor activities, like dining, Mayor Bill de Blasio says

-New York City will require vaccination against the coronavirus in order to participate in most indoor activities, Mayor Bill de Blasio announced Tuesday.
+New York City will require proof of being vaccinated against the coronavirus in order to participate in many indoor activities, including at restaurants, gyms and theaters, Mayor Bill de Blasio said Tuesday.

-The mandate, covering activities like employment, exercise and entertainment, is to be phased in around Aug.
+The mandate, covering dining, exercise, entertainment and employment, is to be phased in around Aug.
 16, with inspections and enforcement beginning around Sept.
 13, de Blasio said.

 He called the program, to be promulgated via mayoral and health commissioner orders, the Key to NYC Pass.

-De Blasio said that proof could be shown via a copy of a paper vaccination card, or a government-issued smart phone app like the Excelsior Pass.
+De Blasio said proof could be shown via a copy of a paper vaccination card, or a government-issued smartphone app like the Excelsior Pass.

-"If you want to participate in our society fully, you gotta get vaccinated," de Blasio.
-He added: "it’s time."
+"We know that this is what's going to turn the tide.
+And we also know that people are going to get a really clear message: If you want to participate in our society fully, you’ve got to get vaccinated.
+You’ve got to get vaccinated.
+It's time," he said.

+Asked how the mandate would apply to children 12 and younger — who cannot be vaccinated because the vaccines aren’t approved for the age group — de Blasio’s health commissioner, Dr. Dave Chokshi, said the finalized policy would have "reasonable accommodations made."

 Sign up to get COVID-19 text alerts at newsday.com/text.